CR-Gjx/Img2Prompt/README.md

 To reproduce these evaluation results of Img2LLM-VQA with different LLMs, you can follow the next steps:

-Firstly, you should download the generated caption question files from this [link](https://drive.google.com/drive/folders/1KbBrWTac5YuG_b6CVEWM4jYwpR_YbcEO?usp=sharing).
+Firstly, you should download the generated caption question files from this [link](https://drive.google.com/drive/folders/1KbBrWTac5YuG_b6CVEWM4jYwpR_YbcEO?usp=sharing), and put them in the `caption_question_files` folder.
 For example, you can download 'okvqa_question.json', 'okvqa_caption.json' and 'okvqa_ans_to_cap_dict.json' for reproducing results of okvqa results.

 Then download the 2014_coco val anotation file in [link]([https://cocodataset.org/#download](url)), and put it in `annotation_new` folder